johnsonjh/duma/README.md

 - Compile `dumalib`
   - Customize your project's `INCLUDE` and `LIBS` variables, as required for your environment.

+---

 #### Environment Notes

+While **DUMA** should work out of the box on most systems, some environments may require some additional configuration.

 ##### Solaris